A look at China's history of spying in the US - KTVZ

 By Zachary Cohen, CNN

-The suspected Chinese surveillance balloon that violated American airspace this week has fueled a diplomatic crisis with the postponement of Secretary of State Anthony Blinken’s planned trip to Beijing.
+The suspected Chinese surveillance balloon that violated American airspace this week has fueled a diplomatic crisis with the postponement of Secretary of State Antony Blinken’s planned trip to Beijing.

 But the two countries have a long history of spying on each other.

-Note: CORRECTION: This story has been updated to correct the spelling of Secretary of State Antony Blinken’s first name.